junh1024/Reaper-Surround/README.md

 	- mandatory 100% phase accuracy by design.
 No "faux phase accurate" mode which isn't even close
 	- resizable UI which fits on small screens
 - 5.1 to 7.1 Upmix (U).txt:
-- 5.1 to 7.1 Upmix V2 (M).txt: These 2 5>7 upmixers are so rudimentary that they will probably have limited use.
+- 5.1 to 7.1 Upmix V2 (L).txt: These 2 5>7 upmixers are so rudimentary that they will probably have limited use.
 Side/Back balance uses the same mid/side detection as the 2>5 upmix.
 A balance control is provided for convenience, but may be 'bouncy' near the ends.
 [Note 1](#note-1)
-- 5.1 to 7.1 Upmix V3 (M).txt: Using FFT  [see FFT Notes](#fft-notes) to upmix 51 to 71.
+- 5.1 to 7.1 Upmix V3 (L).txt: Using FFT  [see FFT Notes](#fft-notes) to upmix 51 to 71.
 Since 71 is downmixed to 51 by combining the back 4,
 	- Square mode isn't downmix compatible since it upscales the corner 4 to the side.
 For specialist use only.
 	- Circle mode is downmix compatible since it re interprets the back 2 to back 4.
 Should work well on content downmixed from 61 or 71.
 - 5.1 to 3D Upmix (L).txt: upmixes Using FFT [see FFT Notes](https://github.com/junh1024/Reaper-Surround#fft-notes) to height sounds that are closer to: